jliujack/yellowcake/content/pages/about-us.md

   **· Our Location**

   Our team is located in Guangzhou, the center of the Guangdong-Hong Kong-Macao Greater Bay Area.
-Our service covers Shenzhen, Foshan, Dongguan, Zhuhai, Zhongshan, Huizhou, Jiangmen, Zhaoqing, Hong Kong and Macau.
+Our legal service covers Shenzhen, Foshan, Dongguan, Zhuhai, Zhongshan, Huizhou, Jiangmen, Zhaoqing, Hong Kong and Macau.
 We have also established close relationships with many other preeminent local law firms.
 If you require legal services in other parts of China, such as Shanghai or Beijing, we will be able to assist through such relationships all around China.
 section2: >-
   ## You can use videos, images and text.